adityavishal/Game-Playing-Bot_MaRS.IITR/README.md

 For paper- both index (and middle finger) and thumb (and ring finger)  are stretched.
 For scissors- index (and middle finger)  is stretched while thumb (and ring finger) is bent.
 These 3 different conditions can be noticed from change in potential difference in flex sensors.
-To configure hc 05 use AT commands.
+To configure HC-05 use AT commands.
 See that parity bit and baud rate is same in both the modules.

 ---------------------------------------------------------------------------------------------------------------------------------------
         FUTURE SCOPE

 1. This bot has a very good scope in various fields, say medical fields, intelligent design of robots, etc. It can also be used to 	further the technology of fine mechanical design for human parts of the body and can be used to develop humanoid robots.
 2. An intelligent response system powered by artificial intelligence would enable us to interact with the future robots.